 - Be very specific.
-Targets like “open a second food truck” or “create a more innovative menu” are too vague.
+Targets like “open a second food truck” or “create a more innovative menu” are too vague to set as food truck goals.
 Hazy goals can leave you discouraged or bored.
 Spell out exactly what you want so you don’t settle for less.

 - Be optimistic and realistic, at the same time.
 Think about what you want for your food truck empire and figure out what stands in your way.
 Go back and forth between being optimistic and realistic to get clarity on the action you must take and gain the momentum to do it.

 - Set timetables for completion.
 Set a clear time frame in which you want to reach your food truck goal.
 If you don’t set a specific a deadline, you may not feel motivated to push yourself.

 - Make them measurable.
 Come up with a way to measure your success.
 “Build food truck menu” isn’t measurable; “develop one new recipe and price it out per week” is.